lsug-dojo/Dojo-July-2012/ChatWithGroups/README.md

 Getting started
 ===============
-This is a very basic Lift application.
+This is a basic Lift chat with group support.
 To run it, clone the repository and run

-./gradlew jettyRun
+./sbt

+In sbt prompt:

+container:start
+~compile